google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/javascript-startup-optimization/index.md

 Spending a long time parsing/compiling code can heavily delay how soon a user can interact with your site.
-The more JavaScript you send, the longer it will take to parse & compile it before your site is interactive.
+The more JavaScript you send, the longer it will take to parse and compile it before your site is interactive.

 > Byte-for-byte, **JavaScript is more expensive for the browser to process than
 > the equivalently sized image or Web Font **— Tom Dale